 Welcome to the NHS-R community’s package for building a specific type of statistical process control (SPC) chart, the XmR chart.
 We are aiming to support NHS England’s ‘Making Data Count’ programme.
 The programme encourages boards, managers, and analyst teams to present data in ways that show change over time and drive better understanding of indicators than ‘RAG’ (red, amber, green) rated board reports often present.

-The help files and vignettes within this package tell you more about the possible options for controlling the charts, but below is a simple example of the type of chart the package produces.
-We will use the ae_attendances dataset from the NHSRdatasets package and a bit of dplyr code to select some organisations.
+The help files and vignettes within this package tell you more about the possible options for controlling the charts, but below are some simple examples of the type of chart the package produces.
+We will use the ae_attendances

 library(NHSRplotthedots)